 Fall Conference Presentations

 While talking about participation, we would love to see more presentations from our members at Fall Conference.
 What’s going on where you are?
 Have you undergone a conversion, switched from hand to automated mapping, implemented a public access or internet site, or used GPS for mapping purposes?
+Have you used UAS/Drones for any projects?
 Any of these and many other topics would make a presentation that would be interesting, and who knows, maybe helpful to our members.
 If you are interested in doing a presentation, contact the conference chair as listed above.
 The sooner you do so the better so that our committee members can work to provide you an informative, interesting conference.